janebmckenna/Milestone-Project2/README.md

 - While writing the 'Adds & Equals' section of the project I referred back to pieces of code I had written during the course for the Love Maths project.
 I wanted to improve on the game by making it randomly generate the type of game.

+- While writing the 'Contact Us' section of the project I referred back to the code I had written during using APIs modules of the course.

 giphy - gifs